nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 <br/>

-### Lab 5 - Nginx Load Balancing / Reverse Proxy
+### Lab 5 - Nginx for Azure Load Balancing / Blue/Green

 - Overview
 In this lab, you will configure Nginx for Azure to Load Balance various workloads running in Azure.
-After successful configuration and adding Nginx Best Practice parameters, you will Load Test these applications, and test multiple load balancing and request routing parameters to suit different use cases.
+After successful configuration and adding Nginx Best Practice parameters, you will Load Test these applications, and test multiple load balancing features for different use cases.
+You will explore, configure, and test the HTTP Split Clients feature in detail.

 - Learning Objectives
 Configure Nginx for Azure, to Load Balance traffic to both AKS Clusters / Nginx Ingress Controllers.
+Profile Redis Leader performance with Redis Benchmark.
+Load test various web applications.
+Configure Nginx for Azure, to Load Balance Nginx Ingress Controllers as a Kubernetes Headless Service.
 Configure HTTP Split Clients, Blue/Green traffic Splitting - route traffic to verious backend systems using 0-100% Ratios.
-Load test the Legacy and Modern web applications.
-Run an HTTP Load Test on Cafe.
-Configure Nginx for Azure, to Load Balance Nginx Ingress Controllers as a Headless Service with ClusterIPs.
-Run a Redis Benchmark test on Redis Leader.
-Configure Nginx for Azure, to Load Balance Nginx Ingress Controllers as a Headless Service with ClusterIPs.

 <br/>